davepinch/pinchy.cc/content/topics/astronomy/constellations/orion/en.wikipedia.org.md

   - Lepus (constellation) (en.wikipedia.org)
   - Monoceros (en.wikipedia.org)
   - Taurus (constellation) (en.wikipedia.org)
-date: 2022-11-04
+date: 2023-11-22
 excerpt: >-
-  **Orion** is a prominent constellation located on the celestial equator and visible throughout the world.
-It is one of the most conspicuous and recognizable constellations in the night sky.
-It is named after Orion, a hunter in Greek mythology.
-Its brightest stars are blue-white Rigel (Beta Orionis) and red Betelgeuse (Alpha Orionis).
+  **Orion** is a prominent set of stars visible during winter in the [northern celestial hemisphere](/en.wikipedia.org/wiki/Northern_celestial_hemisphere/).
+It is one of the 88 modern constellations; it was among the 48 constellations listed by the 2nd-century astronomer [Ptolemy](/en.wikipedia.org/wiki/Ptolemy/).
+It is named for a hunter in Greek mythology.
 map: Orion_IAU.svg
 type: website
 url: /en.wikipedia.org/wiki/Orion_(constellation)/